-Data silos are barriers to organizational Alignment.
+These silos are barriers to organizational alignment.
 They take away the ability of data and business teams to make decisions quickly, with more information and agility.
 In the long run, they hurt the continuous development, learning, and maximizing of talent.

 Because of silos of data, there isn’t enough coordination and cooperation between different teams, which slows down productivity and makes less efficient use of resources.

 To solve collaboration problems, you must streamline your business applications that work together and centralize your data in a cloud data warehouse or a data lake.
 It lets data and business teams standardize information and fully view your organization’s data.

 Identifying silos of data is crucial to address their challenges effectively.
 Here are some key points to help you recognize the presence of these silos: